Speed of convergence of time Euler schemes for a stochastic 2D Boussinesq model: Introduction

 In the current paper, we study the time approximation of the Boussinesq equations \eqref{velocity}-\eqref{temperature} in a multiplicative setting.
-To the best of our knowledge, it is the first attempt to deal with a more general hydrodynamical model with a multiplicative noise.
+To the best of our knowledge, it is the first result where a time-numerical scheme is implemented for a more general hydrodynamical model with a multiplicative noise.
 We use a fully implicit time Euler scheme and once more have to assume that the initial conditions $u_0$ and $\theta_0$ belong to $H^1(D)$ in order to prove a rate of convergence in $L^2(D)$ uniformly in time.
 We prove the existence of finite moments of the $H^1$-norms of the velocity and the temperature uniformly in time.
 Since we are on the torus, this is quite easy for the velocity.
-However, for the temperature, the argument is more involved and has to be done in two steps.
-The time regularity is the same as that of the Navier-Stokes equations, and we prove that the rate of convergence in probability is optimal (almost $1/2$).
+However, for the temperature, due to the presence of the velocity in the bilinear term, the argument is more involved and has to be done in two steps.
+It requires higher moments on the $H^1$-norm of the initial condition.
+The time regularity of the solutions $u, \theta$ is the same as that of $u$ in the Navier-Stokes equations.
+We then study rates of convergence in probability and in $L^2(\Omega)$.
+The rate of convergence in probability is optimal (almost $1/2$); we have to impose higher moments on the initial conditions than what is needed for the velocity described by a stochastic Navier-Stokes equations.
 Once more we first obtain an $L^2(\Omega)$-convergence on a set where we bound the $L^2$ norm of the gradients of both the velocity and the temperature.
-We deduce an optimal rate of convergence in probability (strictly less than 1/2).
-Given a Gaussian initial condition in $H^1$, the rate of convergence in $L^2(\Omega)$ is any negative exponent of the logarithm of the number of time steps.
+We deduce an optimal rate of convergence in probability, that is strictly less than 1/2.
+When $H^1$-norm of the initial condition has all moments (for example it is a Gaussian $H^1$-valued random variable), the rate of convergence in $L^2(\Omega)$ is any negative exponent of the logarithm of the number of time steps.
 These results extend those established for the Navier-Stokes equations subject to a multiplicative stochastic perturbation.
-Note that the interplay between the velocity and the temperature makes it difficult to prove exponential moments of the $H^1$-norms of $u$ and $\theta$.